fredboys/Escape-room/README.md

 I built these wireframes with balsamiq to help me get a design ready for the website.
 The final website may look different form the inital wireframes.

-It's assumed that on smaller devices such s tablets and mobile phones,multiple column presentations such as room images on the home page, room imagery and details on the rooms page, and the columns of the footer would stack to one column.
+It's assumed that on smaller devices such as tablets and mobile phones, multiple column presentations such as room images on the home page, room imagery and details on the rooms page, and the columns of the footer would stack to one column.
 Also the navbar on smaller screens will come to one and provide a dropdown.

 This is the wireframe for the homepage.
 It has a base navbar and footer.
 Includes a hero image and welcome text.
 Then a little picture montage of the rooms.
 Then an about us section

 ![Home page wireframe](static/readme/escaperoom-homewire.jpg)

-The room page will shwcase the rooms with a nice design.
+The room page will showcase the rooms with a nice design.

 ![Room page wireframe](static/readme/escaperoom-rommwire.jpg)